CeedElemRestriction

 - Parameters:

-l_vec – [out] The address of the L-vector to be created, or NULL
+CeedElemRestrictionl_vec – [out] The address of the L-vector to be created, or

-e_vec – [out] The address of the E-vector to be created, or NULL
+NULLe_vec – [out] The address of the E-vector to be created, or

 - Returns: